m0nzderr/node-proxying-agent/README.md

-# Forward HTTP/HTTPS Proxy Agent
+# HTTP/HTTPS Forward Proxy Agent

-This an HTTP/HTTPS proxy agent capable of forward proxying HTTP/HTTPS requests.
+This an HTTP/HTTPS agent capable of forward proxying HTTP/HTTPS requests.

 It supports the following:
 * Connect to a proxy with a regular socket or SSL/TLS socket